-Chinese New Year 2024: the Year of the Dragon
+Chinese New Year 2025: the Year of the Snake

 Chinese New Year, also known as Lunar New Year or Spring Festival (春节), is the biggest and most notable festival in China.
 It marks the start of a New Year and symbolizes new beginnings and fresh starts.

-Chinese New Year 2024 falls on Saturday, February 10th, 2024 and it marks the beginning of the zodiac year of the Dragon.
+Chinese New Year 2025 falls on Wednesday, Jan 29th, 2025 and it marks the beginning of the zodiac year of the Snake.

 Chinese New Year 2023 Date & Calendar

-Chinese New Year 2024 animal is dragon, which means 2024 is the Year of the Dragon according to the Chinese zodiac.
-By the way, Chinese New Year 2025 animal will be Snake.
+Chinese New Year 2025 animal is snake, which means 2025 is the Year of the Snake according to the Chinese zodiac.
+By the way, Chinese New Year 2026 animal will be Horse.

 Chinese Zodiac Animal Signs

-People born in the Year of the Dragon are said to be wise, energetic, aspiring, romantic, strong-minded, ambitious, confident, and also honest, forthright and sincere.
+People born in the Year of the Snake are said to be smart, considerate, kind, polite and elegant.

-There are 12 Chinese new year animals signs on the Chinese zodiac.
-Aside from the Rabbit, the other Chinese new year animals are Rat, Ox, Tiger, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.
+There are 12 Chinese new year animals signs on the Chinese zodiac: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.
 You can check out our Chinese zodiac page to find your own zodiac animal sign.

 When is Chinese New Year?